 - Drafting the patent application materials: A patent lawyer will prepare the application materials to include the necessary information and meet the USPTO’s formatting requirements.

-- Negotiating and interacting with the USPTO: Many patent applications involve complex or confusing information and your patent lawyer may need to communicate with the USPTO to answer questions and provide clarifications.
-A patent lawyer will also defend your patent if the application is initially rejected.
+- Negotiating and interacting with the USPTO: Many patent applications involve complex or confusing information.
+Your patent lawyer may need to communicate with the USPTO to answer questions and provide clarifications.
+They will also defend your patent if the application is initially objected to or rejected.

 Types of Patents & How Much They Cost

-There are three major types of patents: utility, design, and plant.
+There are two major types of patents: utility and design.
 You can also obtain a provisional patent, which gives certain inventions patent-pending status for one year.
-Patent costs depend on the type of patent and complexity of your idea, with provisional patents starting at $1,500 and some utility patents costing $15,000-plus.
+Patent costs depend on the type of patent and the complexity of your idea.

 Types of Patents at a Glance